Page Reviewed / Updated - Dec. 2018

-California Medicaid, or Medi-Cal, officials created this waiver program for the target population of physically-disabled seniors who are either currently in nursing home, intermediate care facility, or likely to need long term nursing home care within a month.
-Therefore, seniors who are in a skilled nursing facility on a temporary basis for rehabilitation following a hospitalization are an important target group for this waiver.
+California Medicaid, or Medi-Cal, officials created this waiver program (Home and Community-Based Alternatives) for the target population of physically-disabled seniors who are either currently in nursing homes, intermediate care facilities, or likely to need long term nursing home care within a month.
+Therefore, seniors who are in a skilled nursing facilities on a temporary basis for rehabilitation following a hospitalization are an important target group for this waiver.

-Note that the Home and Community-Based Alternatives Waiver was formerly referred to as the Nursing Facility / Acute Hospital (NF/AH) Waiver.
-Prior to that the old NF A/B Waiver, Nursing Facility Sub-Acute and the In-Home Medical Care Waivers were combined together under this waiver.
+Note: The Home and Community-Based Alternatives (HCBA) Waiver was formerly referred to as the Nursing Facility / Acute Hospital (NF/AH) Waiver.
+Prior to that the old NF A/B Waiver, Nursing Facility Sub-Acute, and the In-Home Medical Care Waivers were combined together under this waiver.

 This waiver requires full Medi-Cal eligibility.
 Therefore, higher income individuals who only qualify for Aged and Disabled Medi-Cal with a “Share of Cost” are not eligible for services under this waiver.
-When a married applicant has a healthier spouse, who continues to work or has unearned income from a pension or Social Security, their income is not used to determine the applicant’s eligibility.
+When a married applicant has a healthier spouse (a non-applicant spouse), who continues to work or has unearned income from a pension or Social Security, their income is not used to determine the applicant’s eligibility.

 Persons whose income or assets exceed the California Medicaid limits and couples where only one spouse is seeking Medicaid should consult with a professional Medi-Cal planner to structure their assets and income appropriately to enable them the best possibility of acceptance into Medi-Cal.